-One of the most painful experiences a parent can endure is delivering a child that suffers from a debilitating and devastating genetic disorder.
-The Center for Reproductive Medicine is dedicated to working with families to conceive healthy embryos with the help of preimplantation genetic diagnosis (PGD).
+The Center for Fertility, Endocrinology and Menopause is dedicated to working with families to conceive healthy embryos with the help of preimplantation genetic diagnosis (PGD).

 In conjunction with in vitro fertilization and embryo biopsy, PGD has opened up a new area for the prevention of birth defects.
 PGD allows prenatal testing to occur as early as 3 to 5 days after fertilization when the embryos are still in the culture dish.

 PGD is for patients who are at serious risk of delivering babies with specific genetic diseases such as cystic fibrosis, Tay-Sachs disease, sickle cell anemia, Duchenne muscular dystrophy, alpha- and beta-thalassemia, Robertsonia translocation and other chromosomal abnormalities.